Any time the head suffers trauma from an impact with a solid object, the brain can be injured. This is known as a traumatic brain injury (TBI).

 If your loved one suffered a TBI because of another party’s negligence, he or she could be entitled to compensation through a personal injury claim.

-Our team of personal injury lawyers at Davis, Saperstein & Salomon, P.C., can help you to learn more about pursuing compensation in New York and New Jersey and explain what you can expect during this process as a caregiver.
+Our team of personal injury lawyers at Davis, Saperstein & Salomon, P.C. in New Jersey can help you to learn more about pursuing compensation and explain what you can expect during this process as a caregiver.